Legion (Blatty novel): Plot summary

-In the end, Sunlight tells Kinderman that the demon from the earlier novel (The Exorcist) aided him to possess the body of Damien Karras immediately after Karras's death in an act of revenge for having been driven out of the little girl.
+Sunlight eventually tells Kinderman that the demon from the earlier novel aided him to possess the body of Damien Karras after the latter's death in an act of revenge for having been driven out of the little girl.
 Sunlight spent many years trying to gain control of the body, which had suffered from injuries, during which time Karras was held in a mental hospital.
 He lacked any identification and was nicknamed Sunlight because he sat in the sun's rays as it passed through the window of his cell.
-Upon finally gaining control of Karras' body, the Gemini occasionally left it to possess the bodies of the patients with senile dementia, and as they were in an open ward with access to the outside world, he could use them to go out and commit murders.
-Thus the fingerprints of several senility patients were found at the crime scenes; their bodies carried out the murders, but the Gemini Killer was in control of them.
+Upon gaining control of Karras' body, the Gemini occasionally left it to possess the bodies of the patients with senile dementia, and as they were in an open ward with access to the outside world, he could use them to go out and commit murders.
+Thus the fingerprints of senility patients were found at the crime scenes; their bodies carried out the murders, but the Gemini was in control of them.

 The Gemini's motive originally was to shame his hated father, a preacher.
-When his father dies of natural causes, the Gemini Killer feels his mission is over and he has no reason to remain in possession of Karras' body.
-Feeling compelled to explain everything to Kinderman, he summons the detective and succeeds in demanding that Kinderman tell him he believes he, Sunlight, really is the Gemini Killer.
-He then effectively wills himself to die from heart failure.
+When his father dies of natural causes, the Gemini feels his mission is over and he has no reason to remain in possession of Karras' body.
+Feeling compelled to explain everything to Kinderman, he summons the detective and succeeds in demanding that Kinderman tell him he believes he, Sunlight, really is the Gemini.
+He then wills himself to die from heart failure.

 Dr. Temple suffers a stroke and ends up mentally disabled.
 Dr. Amfortas dies in a home accident after being repeatedly terrorized by a possible evil Doppelgänger of himself (although he was terminally ill in any case, from a disease he refused to treat so that he could join his deceased wife).

-The final chapter of the novel, an epilogue, has Kinderman at a burger bar with his faithful partner Atkins.
-Kinderman explains to Atkins his thoughts and musings on the whole case and how it relates to his problem of the concept of evil.
-Kinderman ends by concluding that he believes the Big Bang was Lucifer falling from heaven, and that the entire universe, including humanity, are the broken parts of Lucifer, and that evolution is the process of Lucifer putting himself back together as an angel.
+Kinderman later visits a burger bar with his faithful partner Atkins.
+Kinderman explains to Atkins his thoughts and musings on the case and how it relates to his problem of the concept of evil.
+Kinderman concludes that he believes the Big Bang was Lucifer falling from heaven, and that the entire universe, including humanity, are the broken parts of Lucifer, and that evolution is the process of Lucifer putting himself back together as an angel.